 This question covers, not just the actual reference letter, but also any follow up enquiries which any prospective employer may make.
 You should ask about how your employer intends to answer any enquiries about your term with the company.
 The wording of any reference is an important question to pose.
 Many employers have been successfully sued as a result of comments made when giving a reference, most companies restrict references to a simple statement of the dates of employment.

 Are you due any holiday pay, minimum notice, company pension, health insurance benefits (if applicable).
 You should ask about any of these which apply.
 You will also need your P45 as soon as possible, so that you can receive your social welfare entitlements.
 Your new employer will need a copy of your P45 so that they can set up your correct tax allowances.
 If not you will be taxed on an emergency basis in your new job, until a P45 is furnished.

 You may feel angry.
 You may wish to lash out at the injustice of it all.
 Resist that temptation.
 By remaining professional at all times, you will increase your chances of obtaining employment.
 Where possible try to avoid resigning.
 When you resign, it affects your entitlement to social welfare benefit.
 If you resign, and believe that you have been unfairly dismissed, you may be able to claim constructive dismissal.
 Remember, however, that this places the onus on you to prove that you were constructively dismissed (More here ).
 In other unfair dismissal circumstances, the onus is on the employer to show that the dismissal was fair.

 See 5 tips if you believe you have been unfairly dismissed here

 Where can I get help?

-Use the blue contact us button, and we will be in touch at a time that suits you.
+Use the orange Yes!
+Tell Me More button below, and we will be in touch at a time that suits you.